abd01-0x/abd010x/README.md

 ## Interesting stuffs about me
 - 🌱 I’m developing a Database/Data warehouse towards building a predictive AI.
 This includes designing & developing a database, scraping and loading data into the DB/DW, applying predictive modeling thinking, etc. This is for a product/startup idea I have.
 - 🌱 I’m building a Substack Newsletter focused on exploring and explaining Web3 in relatable, digestible ways to non-techies.
 Involves researching the smart contract docs and analyzing its data via Dune Analytics and Flipside Crypto.
 Subscribe here at [Web3 Digestible](https://web3digestible.substack.com/).
-- 💞️ I’m looking to collaborate with other data professionals on predictive modeling and natural language processing.
+- 💞️ I’m open to collaboration with other data professionals on predictive modeling and natural language processing.
 - 📫 You can reach me via [Twitter](https://twitter.com/abd010x) or [LinkedIn](https://www.linkedin.com/in/abolaji-david/)
 - Writeups can be found on my [Linktree](https://linktr.ee/abd010x)